- Oil for deep-fat frying

-- In an electric skillet or deep-fat fryer, heat oil to 375°.
-Fry biscuits, a few at a time, for 1-2 minutes on each side or until golden brown.
+- In an electric skillet or deep fryer, heat oil to 350°.
+Separate biscuits; press each to flatten slightly.
+Fry biscuits, a few at a time, until golden brown, 1 to 1-1/4 minutes per side.
 Drain on paper towels.

-- Cut a small hole in the corner of a pastry or plastic bag; insert a very small tip.
+- Cut a small hole in the tip of a pastry bag or corner of a food-safe plastic bag; insert a small pastry tip.
 Fill bag with jam.
-Push the tip through the side of each doughnut to fill with jam.
-Dust with confectioners' sugar while warm.
-Serve immediately.
-Yield: 10 servings.
+With a small knife, pierce a hole into the side of each doughnut; fill with jam.

 "I used kfc biscuits and it taste very good with the pillsburry biscuits its good to"